- Managing Providers

 type steps in the workflow, a docker container is called.
 The container defines what happens for that Task state.
 For example, a docker container can run to clone a template.
 If your states require parameters or credentials, you can specify them in your state definitions.The workflow code must be in the Amazon States Language (ASL) format and follow its supported specifications.
 For more information about Amazon States Language and its specification, see Amazon States Language Guide.

 Note: The current implementation of the Amazon States Language does not support certain Map states.
-See Unsupported States Language Features.
+For more information, see Unsupported Amazon States Language features.

-The following are not yet supported for Floe:
+The following features of Amazon States Language are not supported by Floe:

 - Map State Fields: